Need help choosing?

 ● Workforce: We have robust recruitment processes for our Workforce, including common background screenings and age verification measures.
 We also require our Workforce to agree to and abide by our policies, procedures, and requirements, including the Code, as a condition of working with us.

-● Workforce & Suppliers: Both groups are screened against government watch lists and some are subject to additional due diligence screening.
+● Workforce & Suppliers: Both groups are screened against government watch lists, and some may be subject to additional due diligence screening.
 In the event an issue is discovered during screening, appropriate action will be taken.

 Risk Management

-We use the following factors, among others, to analyze potential vulnerability to our business:
+We use the following factors, among others, to analyse potential vulnerability to our business:

 ● Sector risk: Suppliers may deliver goods and services (e.g., technology, promotional materials, food, or office supplies) whose components may originate from sectors more susceptible to modern slavery.

-● Business engagement risk: Suppliers may have varying types of relationships, from project-specific and business unit specific engagements to long-term and company-wide dealings.
-In our operations, we identified and assessed the risk, and concluded that it is generally low.
-For example, we have robust recruitment and wages practices, we have processes to monitor implementation, and our Workforce is primarily skilled labour.
-Even though technology companies and their suppliers may be considered lower-risk than some other sectors, we are not complacent.
-We pursue and implement our policies rigorously and adopt appropriate measures to manage these risks.
+● Business engagement risk: Suppliers may have varying types of relationships, from project-specific and business unit specific engagements to longer-term and company-wide dealings.
+We identified and assessed this risk in our operations and concluded that it is low.
+We have robust recruitment and wages practices, processes to monitor implementation, and our Workforce is primarily skilled labour.
+Even though technology companies and their suppliers may be considered lower risk than some other sectors, we rigorously pursue and implement our policies and adopt appropriate measures to manage these risks.

-We have received no allegations of modern slavery in our business or our supply chain and therefore did not need to take any remediation measures.
+We have not identified or received any allegations of modern slavery in our business or our supply chain and therefore did not need to take any remediation measures.

 Training

 We conduct employee training on workplace safety and the Code.
-We supplement our training with information and guidance on our policies and procedures (e.g., Intuit Integrity Line and Purchasing) on our internal intranet which is available to our Workforce.
-We maintained the pathway training course on combating modern slavery with key individuals in our business, including Legal, Compliance, Sourcing, and Procurement.
+We supplement our training with information and guidance on our policies and procedures (e.g., Intuit Integrity Line and Purchasing) on our internal intranet, which is available to our Workforce.
+We maintained a training course on combating modern slavery with key individuals in our business, including Legal, Compliance, Sourcing, and Procurement.

-Our Suppliers agree to communicate the principles in our Supplier Code to their employees and throughout their respective supply chains as appropriate.
-They are also expected to take proactive and appropriate steps to ensure the principles of the Supplier Code are adopted and applied by their suppliers, agents and contractors to the extent applicable.
+Our suppliers are required to communicate the principles in our Supplier Code of Conduct to their employees and, where appropriate, throughout their own supply chains.
+They must also take proactive and appropriate measures to uphold these principles and prevent any violations.

 Looking ahead

-We continue to review our efforts to prevent and reduce the risk of modern slavery taking place in our business and our supply chain, as well as best practices, to understand how we can further develop our processes and policies described in this Statement.
+We continually assess and strengthen our efforts to prevent and reduce the risk of modern slavery in our business and supply chain.
+We also monitor evolving best practices to identify opportunities to further enhance the processes and policies described in this Statement.

 Application and Approval

-We consulted with the relevant entities we own or control in preparation of this Statement.
-This Statement has been approved by the Board of Directors of Intuit Limited, Intuit Canada ULC, and Intuit Australia Pty Limited.
-We make reference to group policies and procedures in this Statement because these policies are applicable to all three entities and demonstrate the steps we are required to disclose under the Modern Slavery Acts, as applicable.
+This Statement has been approved by the Boards of Directors of Intuit Limited, Intuit Canada ULC, and Intuit Australia Pty Limited.
+We refer to group policies and procedures in this Statement as these policies are applicable to all three entities and demonstrate the steps we are required to disclose under the Modern Slavery Acts, as applicable.

 This approval is provided pursuant to the United Kingdom Modern Slavery Act 2015.